-Individual employees need to receive a yearly contract outlining their rights and responsibilities.
+Individual employees need to receive a yearly workplace accident insurance contract that outlines the rights, responsibilities and expectations of the employer and the employees.

 The contract needs to split the various components of the insurance:

 - accident insurance

 - travelling to and from work insurance

 - health, fitness and wellbeing risk rating.